aaronpowell/aaronpowell.github.io/src/documents/posts/2013-05-30-libraries.md

---- cson
+---
   title: "Flight Mode - Libraries"
   metaTitle: "Flight Mode - Libraries"
   description: ""
   revised: "2013-05-30"
   date: "2013-05-30"
-tags: ["flight-mode","indexeddb","localStorage","sessionStorage","offline-storage"]
+  tags:
+    - "flight-mode"
+    - "indexeddb"
+    - "localStorage"
+    - "sessionStorage"
+    - "offline-storage"
   migrated: "true"
-urls: ["/flight-mode/libraries"]
+  urls:
+    - "/flight-mode/libraries"
-summary: """
+  summary: ""

-"""
 ---
 Throughout the last few posts we've looked at the different ways which we can store data offline in browsers and then created a basic little API that will help is with doing that.
 The `FlightMode` API that we've been working with was though was really quite a simplistic approach to the problem that we were presented with, ultimately the API isn't meant for production use.